neurotrino/reservoir/mains/README.md

 # Scripts
-These are the point of entry into the code.
-They follow a very standard format, with the main source of variation being in the `template` variable, which is necessary to specify the classes of subclasses in the model.
+These are the points of entry into your code.
+The format is highly standardized, with the main source of variation being in the `template` variable, which is necessary to specify the classes of subclasses in the model.
 This must align with the HJSON configuration for the model.

-Brief descriptions of each component are described below.
+Brief descriptions of each component are provided below.
 See the associated subdirectories for further documentation.

 ## Setup
 First, `form` and `cfg` are generated. `form` is a function which must be used to instantiate the model, based on the